 - 3D Cone-beam CT Scan preoperatively, which will give our doctor a precise view of the impacted tooth and how to get it removed as quick and atraumatic as possible

-- Piezoelectric surgery, which uses ultrasonic power for delivery of the tooth, in order to decrease trauma to other kinds of tissue and thus, accelerate the healing process postoperatively
+- Piezoelectric surgery machine, which uses ultrasonic power for to cut through the tooth, in order to decrease trauma to other kinds of tissue and thus, accelerate the healing process post operation

 - Sedative anesthesia or general anesthesia, controlled by our experienced anesthesiologists.
 Under sedative anesthesia or general anesthesia, you will feel relaxed during and after the procedure.
-We can carry out the removal of all 4 wisdom teeth in one appointment only, with lesser recovery time (you can return to work right on the next day after the surgery)
+We can carry out the removal of all 4 wisdom teeth in one appointment, which helps save you time.